Adiabatic Fast Passage Spin Manipulation Measurements in Solid Polarized Targets: Conclusions

 \section{Conclusions}

-We have presented new AFP measurements and analysis in a 5~T/1~K polarized-target system with interchangeable 1~g and 7~g target cups.
-Experimentally, the survey of materials studied here shows that AFP performance remains strongly material dependent: the deuteron-bearing systems \ce{ND3} and deuterated butanol achieve substantially higher efficiencies than the proton systems measured under comparable conditions, while the large \ce{NH3} sample exhibits a strong dependence of AFP efficiency on the initial polarization and a pronounced directional asymmetry at large \(|P|\).
-The latter behavior is consistent with back-action between the spin system and the resonant circuit, including radiation-damping or superradiant effects in the large, highly polarized, high-Q configuration.
+We have presented AFP measurements and manipulated-lineshape analysis in a 5~T/1~K polarized-target system with interchangeable 1~g and 7~g target cups.
+The survey of materials studied here shows that AFP performance remains strongly material dependent: the deuteron-bearing systems \ce{ND3} and deuterated butanol achieve higher measured efficiencies than the proton systems under the tested conditions.
+For the large \ce{NH3} sample, the measured reversal efficiency varies reproducibly with initial NMR area, sweep direction, and relative adiabaticity.
+We do not interpret this as evidence that low initial polarization intrinsically increases AFP efficiency.
+Rather, the data document the behavior of a specific large-sample, high-frequency sample--coil configuration in which circuit-mediated effects such as radiation damping or superradiant response may be important.

-Methodologically, the paper introduces a joint manipulated-lineshape polarimetry analysis for spin-1 AFP and hole burned spectra and demonstrates it on an irradiated deuterated butanol AFP sequence.
+Methodologically, the paper introduces a joint manipulated-lineshape polarimetry analysis for spin-1 AFP and hole-burned spectra and demonstrates it on an irradiated deuterated butanol AFP sequence.
 By combining shared global lineshape parameters with local rates-response and spin-temperature-consistency constraints, the method yields physically consistent component areas \(I^+\) and \(I^-\) even when AFP drives the system into non-Boltzmann half-flip or interrupted-sweep states.
-This, in turn, allows reliable extraction of both the vector polarization \(P\) and the tensor polarization \(Q\) from spectra for which standard equilibrium intensity-ratio methods are not valid.
-The approach therefore extends AFP from a simple spin-reversal tool to a quantitative method for monitoring and controlling manipulated spin-1 population distributions.
+This enables extraction of both vector polarization \(P\) and tensor polarization \(Q\) from spectra for which standard equilibrium intensity-ratio methods are not valid.

-Our experimental results also show that practical AFP optimization in polarized solid targets must be based not only on classical adiabaticity, but also on sample size, circuit response, and the dynamical redistribution of spectral weight across overlapping transitions.
-Future work will focus on systematic mapping of \(\epsilon(A)\) for both cup geometries, direct measurements of circuit Q and induced-field thresholds during AFP, and incorporation of the extracted \(P(t)\) and \(Q(t)\) into real-time target monitoring and feedback.
-Additionally, ss-RF with AFP combinations can be studied for future experimental applications.
+Future work will focus on systematic mapping of \(\epsilon(A)\) at fixed and calibrated \(A\), direct proton and deuteron \(B_1\) calibrations, measurements of circuit \(Q\) and induced-field thresholds for AFP, and incorporation of the extracted \(P(t)\) and \(Q(t)\) into real-time target monitoring and feedback.
+Combinations of AFP with selective RF manipulation can also be studied for future experimental applications.